Advanced Periodontics and Implantology Fellowship Program

 - Two (2) letters of recommendation

 - Copy of current dental license in the state or country of their residence

 - Copy of transcripts

-After the application materials have been reviewed by the selection committee, a phone interview will be required before admittance.
+After the application materials have been reviewed by the selection committee, a Zoom interview will be required before admittance.
 Students will not be allowed in the program until all documents have been received and verified.